Shefleris/odin-recipes/README.md

 # Recipes page
-Create a simple recipe page using HTML
+Create a simple, brutalistic recipe page using HTML

 ## Links
 - [Try the page](https://github.com/Shefleris/odin-recipes)
 - [Link to the assignment](https://www.theodinproject.com/lessons/foundations-recipes)

+## Thoughts
+The exercise wasn't that difficult.
+It helped me establish a firmer grasp on HTML basics, navigation using the linux bash terminal as well as file, directory creation.